-Routine decontamination of terrestrial sensors is very straightforward and typically requires use of a fresh 1% bleach solution (see Table 8).
+Routine decontamination of terrestrial sensors is very straightforward and typically requires use of a fresh 1% bleach solution (see Table 5 for bleach solution concentration).
 Always start with a rinse of the sensor with tap water to remove any loose dust, dirt, or residue that may inadvertently persist on the sensor surface.
 Use only gentle pressure when cleaning the surfaces of all sensors.
 The liquid should be allowed to do the cleaning, not mechanical force.
 The procedure is as follows: